- Concrete Stain Home

 - Removing Stains from Concrete

-Cleaning Floors Before Concrete StainingSurface preparation tips from stained concrete pros
+Preparing Floors Before Concrete StainingSurface preparation and cleaning tips from stained concrete pros

 Proper floor preparation is the first step in creating beautiful concrete floors like this one.
 Diamond D Company in Capitola, CA